 At the heart of the GATK is an industrial-strength infrastructure and engine that handle data access, conversion and traversal, as well as high-performance computing features.
 This includes parallelization using Apache Spark and optimized usage of cloud infrastructure.
-On top of that lives a rich ecosystem of specialized tools, called walkers, that you can use out of the box, individually or chained into scripted workflows, to perform anything from simple data diagnostics to complex reads-to-results analyses.
+On top of that lives a rich ecosystem of specialized tools that you can use out of the box, individually or chained into scripted workflows, to perform anything from simple data diagnostics to complex reads-to-variants analyses.
 See the Tool Docs for a complete list of tools and their capabilities.

 GATK does not have a graphical user interface.
 All the GATK tools are run from the command-line using the same basic command structure.
 A convenient wrapper script invokes Java and the GATK program itself; you specify the tool you want to run, and any applicable arguments and input parameters.
 Arguments like

 -R for the genome reference and

--I for the input file are also given to the GATK engine and can be used with all the tools (see complete list of available arguments for the GATK engine.
+-I for the input file are also given to the GATK engine and can be used with all the tools.
 Most tools also take additional arguments that are specific to their function.
 These are listed for each tool on that tool's documentation page, all easily accessible through the Tool Documentation index.

-java -jar GenomeAnalysisTK.jar \ -T HaplotypeCaller \ -R genome_reference.fasta \ -I sequencing_reads.bam \ -o variants.vcf
+./gatk HaplotypeCaller \ -R genome_reference.fasta \ -I sequencing_reads.bam \ -O variants.vcf